Constant Velocity (CV) Joints

 Rob responded - If they were OK, I'd bet they'll be OK for a long time to come -- if you can get a bit more grease into them easily, then go that way, but don't worry too much.
 They don't 'work' like a spinning bearing anyway -- just 'oscillate' slightly in use when the suspension works up and down.

 While I was there I decided to look at the CV joints and wheel bearings anyway.
 Good thing I did.
 Can you say "35 year old grease"?
-The outer roller bearing was almost dry and surrounded with dried grease.
+The outer roller wheel bearing was almost dry and surrounded with dried grease.
 The inner ball bearing was better greased, but not much there either.
-The spacer tube in the middle was still covered with good grease (the space between the bearings is fully packed with grease - same as the front wheel bearings).
+The spacer tube in the middle was still covered with good grease (the space between the bearings is fully packed with grease).

 Anyway, I didn't have enough time to completely remove the inner ball bearing (it's knocked out using a drift from the other side of the axle assembly) but the bearing cage and inner race for the outer bearing fall out easily, so that got a complete wash and re-pack, and the ball race got grease pushed through the balls as much as I could with a finger from the inside.
 Castrol LM (lithium) bearing grease.
 The CV joint had some grease on it but not really enough, but since I didn't have time in one evening to remove the complete shaft and the CV joints themselves (CV at both ends) I just repacked it with extra Moly grease (Castrol LMM - extreme pressure with Molybdenum Disulfide added).
 No noise from that area this morning, though I can still hear a tiny grumble from the back, which means the right side is in need too.
 So this weekend will be spent working on the other CV joints and right side wheel bearings.

 It's interesting in one way - as I drive the car I think to myself "what jobs should I do on it" and the thought "grease rear bearings and CV joints" was very high in my thoughts.
-It seemed to me to be a place that would be easily forgotten, and unlike the swing axle models, (which have the gearbox oil providing lubrication), they NEED attention every 30,000 miles or so - all hard working components.
+It seemed to me to be a place that would be easily forgotten, and unlike the swing axle models, (which have the gearbox oil providing lubrication for the wheel bearings), they NEED attention every 30,000 miles or so - all hard working components.
 And if greased regularly, they will last almost for ever.

 The bearings and CVs sure are a messy jobs - especially the Moly grease - its black and VERY sticky.
 Even after 3 good hand scrubs I still have traces on my hands this morning.